FirstEnergy's Ohio Utilities Remind Customers of Available Assistance Programs to Help with Winter Bills

 - HEAP Emergency Program – provides emergency payments until March 31 to avoid shut-off or restore electric service.
 Can be used only once per heating season.

-- Percentage of Income Payment Plan Plus (PIPP Plus) is a year-round program that helps qualifying customers with a household income at or below 150 percent of the federal poverty level manage their energy bills.
-Payments are based on a percentage of household income and are consistent year-round.
-For information call 800-282-0880.
+- Percentage of Income Payment Plan Plus (PIPP Plus) is a year-round program that helps income-qualifying customers manage their monthly energy bills.
+Participants pay a percentage of their household income toward their utility bill each month so monthly bills are consistent year-round.
+For information call 800-282- 0880 or visit www.development.ohio.gov.

 Specific customer assistance programs also are available for each utility: